 - Rock Kestral

-The Lammergeyer and Black Eagle are perhaps the most important Drakensberg Raptors which raptor lovers wish to spot.
+The Lammergeyer and Black Eagle are perhaps the most important Drakensberg Raptors that raptor lovers wish to spot.

-One of the notable characteristics of the Lammergeyer or “Lamb Catcher” (a false perception, Bearded Vultures survive on carrion) is that it is particularly fond of bones and bone marrow.
+One of the notable characteristics of the Bearded Vulture is that it is particularly fond of bones and bone marrow.
 They smash them into small pieces by dropping them from some 100 meters whilst they are in flight.

 YouTube has a series of interesting video clips on the Lammergeyer.
-The following is a useful introduction – https://youtu.be/zxj9YO4Qtx0.
+The following is a useful introduction:

 The Central Drakensberg has a significant bird park known as Falcon Ridge Bird of Prey Centre.
 This centre has a range of rehabilitated raptors that have been trained to provide brilliant displays of their prowess.
 Please see https://youtu.be/Wyu_yy3_RQM

-The Drakensberg also has a range of specialist Bird Guide, who can provide a memorable experience of one of the most attractions of this area – its magnificent raptors.
+The Drakensberg also has a range of specialist bird guides, who can provide a memorable experience of one of the most attractions of this area – its magnificent raptors.